vectordotdev/vector/website/content/en/docs/setup/_index.md

 weight: 2
 ---

 This section of the documentation covers everything you know to get up and running with Vector, from installation to deployment.
+Alternatively, download [Observability Pipelines](https://www.datadoghq.com/product/observability-pipelines/) if you want to build, manage, and monitor your pipelines in the Datadog UI.

 ## Installing